-World War II investigated the details of such an implosion for the idealized case of a perfectly spherical star in which all the internal pressure is suddenly extinguished; see Oppenheimer and Snyder (1939).
-In this section we shall repeat their analysis, though from a more modern viewpoint and using somewhat different arguments.2
+J. Robert Oppenheimer, upon discovering with his student George Volkoff that there is a maximum mass limit for neutron stars (Oppenheimer and Volkoff 1939), was forced to consider the possibility that, when it exhausts its nuclear fuel, a more massive star will implode to radii $R \leq 2M$.
+Just before the outbreak of World War II, Oppenheimer and his graduate student Hartland Snyder investigated the details of such an implosion, for the idealized case of a perfectly spherical star in which all the internal pressure is suddenly extinguished; see Oppenheimer and Snyder (1939).
+In this section we shall repeat their analysis, though from a more modern viewpoint and using somewhat different arguments.3

 By Birkhoff's theorem, the spacetime geometry outside an imploding, spherical star must be that of Schwarzschild.
 This means, in particular, that an imploding, spherical star cannot produce any gravitational waves; such waves would break the spherical symmetry.
 By contrast, a star that implodes nonspherically can produce a strong burst of gravitational waves; see Chap.
-25.
+26.